skip to content

 Turrets are immobile, self-targeting devices that will perform one function on autopilot for as long as it remains alive.
 You can detonate them manually for a strong overcharge effect or pick them up.
 When initially summoned, each turret will also apply an overcharge effect.

-While not very popular, other skills of this type can be used for their secondary effects, like Flame Turret
+While not very popular, other skills of this type can be used for their secondary effects, like for a Smoke Field, and pulsing as great defensive option, or and for some Crowd Control options.

 Specializations